College of the Mainland: History

 In April 2010, the College of the Mainland, acting under then President Michael Elam, sought to modify the way union fees were deducted from faculty pay.
 Smith and a number of concerned parties raised an issue with this change in policy.
 Smith, the president of the Faculty Union (COM-Unity) attended a subsequent board of trustees meeting and objected to the change.
 After Elam reprimanded Smith, gave him a negative performance evaluation, and removed from the hiring board, Smith successfully sued the college.
 In 2013, Smith was formally disciplined for violations of policy and fired shortly thereafter.

 Academics

-Besides traditional community-college transfer classes, vocational programs, and continuing-education courses, such as those designed for students pursuing careers in nursing and business, the college offers a process-technology degree for those seeking employment as operators in the refineries and other petroleum-related plants.
+Besides traditional community-college transfer classes, vocational programs, and continuing-education courses, the college offers a process-technology degree for those seeking employment as operators in the refineries and other petroleum-related plants.